The United Nations and Malawi

 UN Development Assistance Framework (UNDAF)

-To this end, the UN system in Malawi has developed an action programme known as the United Nations Development Assistance Framework (UNDAF) for the period 2012 to 2016.
+To this end, the UN system in Malawi has developed an action programme known as the United Nations Development Assistance Framework (UNDAF) for the period 2012 to 2016 (extended to end of 2018).
 The Framework is designed to work in alignment to the national development priorities of Malawi.
 The value the UN adds to development progress in Malawi is its expertise in analysing issues, its advocacy role in promoting the MDGs and its commitment to a pro-poor agenda.

 The new UN Development Assistance Framework (UNDAF) 2012-2016 defines areas of development cooperation between the Government of Malawi and the UN.